AlacrisIO/alacrity/docs/paper.md

 applications.

 Although Alacrity's model is blockchain agnostic, we currently only target Ethereum.
-We plan to target Tezos and Nervos, as well as demonstrate a backend for Bitcoin Cash Script.
+We are talking to many other layer-1 providers to form partnerships and build more backends.

 Presently, our Ethereum backend generates Solidity code rather than bytecode directly.
-Given that we use such a restricted form of Solidity, we intend to generate Ethereum and take over optimization of the code directly.
+Given that we use such a restricted form of Solidity, we intend to generate Ethereum and take over optimization of the code directly, using the extra information only our compiler has access to.

 The computational fragment of Alacrity is quite limited, with a small number of types and operations.
 We intend to extend the type system